Ayumudayo/Chariot/README.md

 # README

-# KORD
+# Chariot

-KORD is a Discord Bot written in python; made with discord.py.
+Chariot is a Discord Bot written in python; made with discord.py.

 You can check explanation of updates on [My Tistory Blog](https://u-bvm.tistory.com/) maybe?
 (Korean)